gem/global_exposure_model/README.md

 ### Administrative regions

-The exposure models use the names of the administrative regions available in census information, when available.
-However, depending on the available source data and time at which models are derived, the information may differ from the _current_ regions.
-Specific countries could use reference names from GADM, OpenStreetMap or geoBuondaries depending on the region, country or territory.
-GEM does not provide an associated geometry file and leaves up to the user’s discression the selection of the appropriate files.
+The exposure models typically use the names of the administrative regions available in each country's census information, when available.
+However, depending on the available source data and base year for which the models are derived, the number of first-level administrative divisions and their names may differ from the _current_ divisions and names for each country.
+GEM does not provide associated boundary files.

 ### Where can I find the models at the highest available resolution?